nisaTahsin/SENG350-Project/docs/prd.md

 <p>We will strive to:

 - **Guarantee Quality** \
-Back all functional and non-functional requirements with acceptance tests, ensuring concurrency correctness, and responsiveness.
+Back all functional and non-functional requirements with acceptance tests, ensuring concurrency correctness, and responsiveness. <br><br>
 - **Improve Efficiency** \
-Reduce delays from the current manual scheduling system by providing fast, responsive booking functionality.
+Reduce delays from the current manual scheduling system by providing fast, responsive booking functionality. <br><br>
 - **Ensure Scheduling Integrity** \
-Equip registrars with tools to resolve conflicts, manage room schedules and analyze booking patterns to ensure fair classroom allocation.
+Equip registrars with tools to resolve conflicts, manage room schedules and analyze booking patterns to ensure fair classroom allocation. <br><br>
 - **Support Long-Term Maintainability** \
-Provide test plans, API specifications to facilitate future improvements and maintenance.
+Provide test plans, API specifications to facilitate future improvements and maintenance. <br><br>
 - **Promote Self-Service** \
-Helps UVic staff to manage their own bookings, cancellations, and histories without any other intervention.
+Helps UVic staff to manage their own bookings, cancellations, and histories without any other intervention. <br><br>

 ## 3.0 User Stories